ch-stark/gitops-rbac-example/blog/blog.md

 ## Run the Example

-In the following wee have two teams:
+In the following we have two teams:

 * TeamRed (has a TeamAdmin who can create Clusters.
 Has a AppDeployer and a Viewer)
 * TeamBlue (has a TeamAdmin who cannot create Clusters but can deploy Applications and a Viewer)

 * We assume that you have a ACM 2.5 Cluster installed.

 * Run on the Hub
   * git clone https://github.com/ch-stark/gitops-rbac-example
   * oc apply -f gitopsdemoall.yaml